Higgs interference effects in top-quark pair production in the 1HSM: Conclusion

 \section{Conclusion}

 In this work we considered the 1-Higgs-singlet extension of the SM including an additional heavy Higgs that can decay into a $t \bar t$ pair.
 The production of such a particle interferes with QCD $t\bar t$ production, and it is possible that the interference pattern leads to appreciable modifications of physical cross sections, for instance in the differential distribution in $M_{t\bar t}$, the invariant mass of the $t \bar t$ pair.
 Extending the analysis of ref.~\cite{Kauer:2019qei}, we have computed the full set of NLO corrections to the production of a scalar decaying into a $t \bar t$ pair, for the case of stable top quarks.
 The corrections entail at the virtual level two-loop amplitudes containing Higgs bosons in interference with the QCD background at tree-level and one-loop Higgs boson amplitudes in interference with the one-loop QCD background, and corresponding loop-squared amplitudes at the real radiation level.
 The two-loop amplitudes containing Higgs bosons can be separated into ``factorisable'' and ``non-factorisable''.
-Factorisable two-loop diagrams are computed exactly, while the non-factorisable two-loop contributions which are beyond today's loop technology, are included in such a way as to preserve all singular limits.
-The ingredients of such a calculation are not available in current automated tools.
-Therefore, we built our own Monte Carlo framework by acquiring amplitudes from a modified \textsc{OpenLoops} 2, using the dipole subtraction implementation from \textsc{Helac-Dipoles}, and \textsc{Kaleu} for phase-space integration.
+Factorisable two-loop diagrams are computed exactly.
+Some non-factorisable two-loop contributions are beyond today's loop technology.
+We hence include the non-factorisable two-loop contributions in an approximation which preserves all singular limits.
+The ingredients of our calculation are not available in current automated tools.
+Therefore, we built a custom Monte Carlo framework by acquiring amplitudes from a modified \textsc{OpenLoops} 2, using the dipole subtraction implementation from \textsc{Helac-Dipoles}, and \textsc{Kaleu} for phase-space integration.
 In this framework factorisable two-loop corrections are included via appropriate form-factors inserted into \textsc{OpenLoops} tree amplitudes.